Today I’ll continue sharing the last five errors I made as a newbie SWR teacher. You can read Part One here.

 There are many reasons why the spelling-first approach is so valuable.
 Students literally write their way into an understanding of how the English language works.
 They write from left to right, they relate each sound in the word to the letter or letter combination representing it, and they utilize four different pathways to the brain for better processing and retention.

 Today my dictation automatically includes that instruction.
-After I have dictated a new word, I tell them, “Say it while you write it.” …and I listen for this to happen.
+After I have dictated a new word, I tell the students, “Say it while you write it.” …and I listen for this to happen.
 The kids that resist the process do not do as well.
 They make mistakes.
 They doubt themselves.
 They falter.
-I gently insist, and their spelling improves.
+I gently insist, and we see their spelling improve.

 7. I didn’t have the students writing enough.

 My process in the beginning was to teach the new words and to assign sentence writing once a week.
 That was it.
 Although the SWR dictation process is powerful, it is not the only way to help the students learn their spelling words.
 More interaction with those words needed to occur for the kids to truly master them.

 Some teachers try to reinforce spelling by having the student write a word 10 or 20 times in a row.
 This is a meaningless and useless way to teach spelling.
 It amounts to nothing more than busy work that does not engage the brain for retention.
 Essentially, it’s a passive handwriting lesson.
 Instead, we want our children to reinforce their spelling words by writing them (hand to brain reinforcement) and connecting them to language in which they’re found.